B i o g r a p h y

 With a diverse and wide repertoire, Eden is commended for his intellectual, bold, and creative performances of demanding programmes.
 He maintains a particular interest in piano music of the early 20th century, and enjoys discovering unduly neglected compositions.

-Some highlight of Eden’s recent performing activity include: Beethoven Concerto No. 4, Bridge Piano Sonata (CBSO Centre, Birmingham); Liszt B minor Sonata (HMT Leipzig); Beethoven Sonata Op.
-110, Scriabin 24 Preludes Op.
-11 (Buxton Festival); and Liszt Réminiscences de Norma (Frederiksberg Rådhus); and Rachmaninoff Cello Sonata (Betty Nansen Teatret), with Finnish cellist, Iiris Tötterström.
+Some highlight of Eden’s recent performing activity include: Beethoven's Concerto No. 4, Bridge's Piano Sonata (CBSO Centre, Birmingham); Liszt's B minor Sonata (HMT Leipzig); Beethoven's Sonata Op.
+110, Scriabin's 24 Preludes Op.
+11 (Buxton Festival); and Liszt's Réminiscences de Norma (Frederiksberg Rådhus); and Reger's 'Bach-Vatiations' (DKDM, Copenhagen)

 Born in Nottingham, United Kingdom; Eden now lives in Hamburg, Germany.
 Eden gained his master's degree in Piano and Pedagogy from The Royal Danish Academy of Music, his teacher was Prof. Jens Elvekjær.
 Previous studies include those with Dr Robert Markham, and Mikhail Kazakevich, at the Royal Birmingham Conservatoire, UK; from where he gained a Bachelor's degree with honours.